Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Results

 Our recipe for organising the walks that constitute the graph has so far been borrowed from the determinant, forcing us to keep track in $\mathcal{R}$ of how different cycles are connected.
 This is not necessary if we reorganise the walks to generate only connected diagrams from the start.
 Since for generic Hamiltonians we cannot rely on the cancellation of terms with repeated elements, we at least must keep track of the elements visited up to the current step $l$, $\mathcal{R}=\{e_1, e_2, \ldots e_l \}$, and ban adding $e$ to $\mathcal{C}$ if $e \in \mathcal{R}$.
-Demoting the role of $h$ in the node label $[l, h, e] \otimes \{e_1, e_2, \ldots e_{l-1}, e \}$ to being merely the first element in the current cycle, we can generate only connected diagrams if each new cycle starts with the element that is paired by an interaction to one of the already visited ones $e_i \in \{e_1, e_2, \ldots e_{l-1}, e \}$, e.g. the smallest in $\mathcal{R}$ that is not already paired, for uniqueness.
+Demoting the role of $h$ in the node label $[l, h, e] \otimes \{e_1, e_2, \ldots e_{l-1}, e \}$ to being merely the first element in the current cycle, we can generate only connected diagrams if each new cycle starts with an element that is paired by an interaction to one of the already visited ones $e_i \in \{e_1, e_2, \ldots e_{l-1}, e \}$, e.g. the smallest in $\mathcal{R}$ that is not already paired, for uniqueness.
 It is easy to see that the number of floating point operations in this graph is only exponential, $\mathcal{O}(n^3) 4^n$, and that the information about visited elements carried in $\mathcal{R}$ is minimal for this order of traversing the sequences $\mathcal{C}$, i.e. the graph cannot be pruned any further.
-The computational cost of this algorithm, labelled CoS-2, is shown for the $SU(N)$ case in Fig.~\ref{fig:FLOP}b.
+Indeed, at a given level $l$ the number of nodes, i.e. unique labels $[l, h, e] \otimes \mathcal{R}$, is a product of the number of values of $h$, $e$ and $\mathcal{R}$, given by $\mathcal{O}(l)$, $\mathcal{O}(2n-l)$ and $\mathcal{O}((2n)!/l!
+(2n-l)!)$ respectively.
+Each node is linked to $\mathcal{O}(n)$ nodes at the level $l+1$, and thus the total number of edges is obtained by summing $n \, l (2n-l) (2n)!/l!
+(2n-l)!$ over all levels $l$, resulting in the exponential scaling.
+The practical computational cost of this algorithm, labelled CoS-2, is shown for the $SU(N)$ case in Fig.~\ref{fig:FLOP}b.